mofron/mofron/README.md

 # mofron

-mofron is JavaScript Framework for Web UI.<br>
+mofron is module based  front-end framework.<br>
 It makes possible to development front-end by only simple tag.

 ## Install